SESHASHAYANAN/FinalEducateAI/README.md

 Collaborative environment with inbuild Chat Forums , Hackathons and job portals.
 • The App has Adrenaline pushing features such as Quizzes, Tests and assignments.
 • The App has Dopamine satisfying features such as Streaks, Scoreboard and Badges.
-• EDUCATE aims education to make affordable and accessible to every background
+• EDUCATE aims education to make affordable and accessible to every background.